tanmatt/QuoteOfTheDay/README.md

 - Mon Aug 26 07:00:07 2024 | True art is characterized by an irresistible urge in the creative artist. - Albert Einstein
 - Tue Aug 27 07:00:07 2024 | These aren't the droids you're looking for. - Obi-Wan Kenobi
 - Wed Aug 28 07:00:12 2024 | One of the secrets of life is that all that is really worth the doing is what we do for others. - Lewis Carroll
+- Thu Aug 29 07:00:07 2024 | The only certain freedom's in departure. - Robert Frost